AI-Bassem/moviebot/README.md

 - Be sure your `OCTOAI_API_TOKEN` is set in your `'/.streamlit/secrets.toml'`file as `OCTOAI_API_TOKEN="<paste token here>"`
 - Add your ENDPOINT_URL to the '`/.streamlit/secrets.toml'`file as `ENDPOINT_URL="<paste url here>"`.

-# 🚢 Step 4: Deploy and run the MovieBot App
+# Deploy and run the MovieBot App

 Now that you have built your application, you can deploy it locally within your conda environment using the pre-built script that we’ve provided.
 Here’s how: